yuhattor/copilot-metrics-csv-exporter/CONTRIBUTING.md

 4. Write or update tests as necessary.
 5. Submit a pull request to the main repository.

-## Code of Conduct and Reporting Issues

-Please refer to our `CODE_OF_CONDUCT.md` for information on our community standards and reporting issues.

-Thank you for contributing to the Metrics CSV Exporter project!
+Thank you for contributing to the Copilot Metrics CSV Exporter project!